LANL-Seismoacoustics/pisces/docs/source/tutorial.queries.md

 Tables can be loaded in one of three ways:

+1. Imported from your own table definition modules
-1. Arbitrary tables reflected from the database
+2. Arbitrary tables reflected from the database
-2. Arbitrary tables reflected from the database, with enhancements
+3. Arbitrary tables reflected from the database, with enhancements
-3. Imported from your own table definition modules

-Number 3 is the recommended way, as it returns a class with useful methods like `to_trace` for waveform tables, default value instantiation, and easy flat file conversion.
+Number 1 is the recommended way, as it returns a class with useful methods like `to_trace` for waveform tables, default value instantiation, and easy flat file conversion.
-Number 2 returns a class with default value instantiation and easy flat file _writing_, but none of the useful Pisces class methods.
-Number 1 returns a class with none of the above enhancements.
+Number 2 returns a class with none of the above enhancements.
 It is good for quick table loading when you have no prior knowledge of the table or you don't have a table prototype to use for it.
+Number 3 returns a class with default value instantiation and easy flat file _writing_, but no other Pisces-specific class methods.

+### Import your defined tables

+Import tables/classes from modules where you previously defined them, as in the [previous tutorial page](Using the Database).
+This is the preferred way to load tables, as it offers the most flexibility and functionality.

+    import from mytables import Site, Wfdisc, Origin

 ### Arbitrary tables